TheodoreChuang/TC-Portfolio/README.md

 The primary audience of this portfolio are any potential employers including human resources, developers, management, recruiters, and business owners.
 A balance between incorporting a rich user experience and the usabiilty of non-technical persons was considered in the design.

 #### Functionality / Features
 The website features simple, minimalistic design reflective of Theodore's personality.
 The website is responsive and optimized for small, medium, and large devices.
 The menu is visible for navigation at all times.
-Contact details are readily available at in header, footer, and menu.
+Contact details are readily available in the header, footer, and menu.
 Minimal external assets were used in order to present Theodore's work in its raw form.

 #### Screenshots